 user-scoped Group Policy object path: A scoped Group Policy object (GPO) path that ends in "\User."

 USHORT: A single, unsigned short integer consisting of 16 bits.
 This data type can have a range from 0 to 65,535 (0xffff).

 UTC (Coordinated Universal Time): A high-precision atomic time standard that approximately tracks Universal Time (UT).
 It is the basis for legal, civil time all over the Earth.
 Time zones around the world are expressed as positive and negative offsets from UTC.
 In this role, it is also referred to as Zulu time (Z) and Greenwich Mean Time (GMT).
 In these specifications, all references to UTC refer to the time at UTC–0 (or GMT).

-UTF-16LE (Unicode Transformation Format, 16-bits, little-endian): The encoding scheme specified in [UNICODE5.0.0/2007] section 2.6 for encoding Unicode characters as a sequence of 16-bit codes, each encoded as two 8-bit bytes with the least-significant byte first.
+UTF-16LE (Unicode Transformation Format, 16-bits, little-endian): The encoding scheme specified in [UTF16] for encoding Unicode (see [Unicode30]) characters as a sequence of 16-bit codes, each encoded as two 8-bit bytes with least-significant-byte first.

 UUID: See universally unique identifier (UUID).

 UUID or GUID: See universally unique identifier (UUID).
 See globally unique identifier (GUID).